douggal/advent-of-code-2022/README.md

 [When does Linq shine over a for loop?](https://stackoverflow.com/questions/37361331/how-to-iterate-a-loop-every-n-items) Answer seems to be for C# to use both and choose according to situation.
 Both worked together well for this problem.

+### Day 12

+Model the data as a graph and use QuikGraph to solve for shortest path.